 Intermediate punishment programs have existed at both the state and county level.
 While state intermediate punishment programs might be available, most defendants go through county-level programs.
 These programs often involve a flat rate sentencing of 2 years, where defendants spend time incarcerated and get treatment and outpatient care for drugs and alcohol.
 Benefits include a shorter stay in jail or prison and access to treatment for addiction-related issues.
 An intermediate program may be available if you meet certain eligibility requirements.
 Non-violent offenders with substance abuse problems tend to be favored.
 If you have a longer criminal history or convictions for violent offenses, you might be ineligible.
 While programs at the state level have been replaced, they still exist at the county level.

-If you are faced with criminal charges, call our Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long at (215) 302-0171 and arrange an initial evaluation of your case for intermediate punishment, free of charge.
+If you are faced with criminal charges, call our Philadelphia criminal defense attorneys at The Liberty Law Team at (215) 826-3314 and arrange an initial evaluation of your case for intermediate punishment, free of charge.

 State Intermediate Punishment in Pennsylvania Criminal Cases